 (If you’re intrigued by the prospect of intermittent fasting, I recommend reading our Beginner’s Guide to Intermittent Fasting.
 It covers the basics of intermittent fasting and gives some solid examples of how to go about intermittent fasting for health purposes.)

 Get the FREE Intermittent Fasting ebook + access to my FREE Resource Library.

 Then there are people who intermittent fast because it helps them “tap into” their body’s ability to burn fat as fuel.
-This is why intermittent fasting isn’t specific to losing weight—it also has amazing effects on repairing the human body and improving health!
+This is why intermittent fasting isn’t specific to losing weight—it also has impressive effects on repairing the human body and improving health!